tyoma/micro-profiler/README.md

 # Revision History

+## v1.8.625

+* Major UI rework: statistic lists are now entirely custom, performance (although not measured precisely) significantly improved (meaning, less CPU is busy displaying stats - more available to the profiled app);
+* cross-platformness improved: frontend can now be built on macos;
+* VisualStudio themes are supported in dynamics.

 ## v1.7.624

 * Significant performance improvement due to changes in the collector's queue.
 Under a constant high load (lots of small un-inlined functions): up to 35% (x86) and 42% (x64) less of profiler's overhead.
 Up to 50% less overhead in a short bursts of small functions;